Drugs A - Z

 - breast-feeding or planning to breast-feed

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on your prescription label.
+Do not cut, crush or chew this medicine.
 If you are only taking this medicine once a day, take your dose at bedtime at least 1 hour after your evening meal to decrease the drowsiness effects.
+Do not take it more often than directed.
+Do not stop taking except on your doctor's advice.

 What may interact with this medicine?